 Cork is part white (Irish) and part Anishinaabe (Ojibwe).
 His varying roles as sheriff and later, as private investigator often working with the sheriff's department, put himself and his family in danger as he works to solve the who and why of local murders while managing the delicate balance between white and Native American race relations.
 Anishinaabe traditions and the role of Henry, the near-ageless mide, help guide Cork and his family along a path of acceptance, wisdom, and truth.
 Strong morals and family values often clash with violence, greed, and murder in a land that is often as harsh as it can be beautiful.
 While there has not been a poorly written book in the lot, Boundary Waters, #2/15, remains my favorite.

-series featuring yet another much-needed strong and intelligent female role model.
+8) The Kate Shugak book series by Dana Stabenow.
+I have only read a few of the 20 books in this series featuring yet another much-needed strong and intelligent female role model.
 I am happy to write that this book series takes the readers to the region of Niniltna, Alaska, where they are introduced to Kate Shugak, a highly-respected and sometimes feared 5-foot Aleut woman who lives on a homestead in an un-named national park in the Alaskan Bush.
 Kate's constant companion is Mutt, a half-wolf/half-husky dog.

-D.A, in Anchorage and private investigator, who also hunts for morels, and who has worked undercover on fishing boats and the TransAlaska Pipeline, tackles murder-mysteries in the Alaska Bush and generally finds a way to ensure justice is served.
+Former investigator for the D.A, in Anchorage and private investigator, who also hunts for morels, and who has worked undercover on fishing boats and the TransAlaska Pipeline, tackles murder-mysteries in the Alaska Bush and generally finds a way to ensure justice is served.
 The rough-voiced woman with a neck scar travelling ear to ear demands and receives respect from law enforcement, Alaska natives and others, including the "Park Rats,", and takes the readers on adventures on fishing boats, pipelines, mines, the bush, and elsewhere.

 Other Recommendations: